byterubpay/byterub-site/_posts/2017-11-25-logs-for-the-Community-meeting-held-on-2017-11-25.md

 **\<serhack>** why should we spend efforts on websites when the default password is admin ?
 **\<sgp>** It's good to at least have something serhack.
 Some of these attacks are more complex, or from an internal employee
 **\<ErCiccione>** Honestly i don't like the idea of the page on the website, i prefer the idea of the team
-**\<mattcode>** rehrar: the positive is that byterub has a high network hashrate that doesn't dip when the price dips. i don't have any numbers but when ETN became (briefly) more profitable to mine than XMR, the XMR net hash barely dropped
+**\<mattcode>** rehrar: the positive is that byterub has a high network hashrate that doesn't dip when the price dips. i don't have any numbers but when ETN became (briefly) more profitable to mine than BTR, the BTR net hash barely dropped
 **\<serhack>** yep, we should setup a tutorial/website
 **\<rehrar>** I mean turning the third-party server getting hacked into a positive for the administrator.
 I mean obviously it's not a positive thing...
 **\<rehrar>** but through education and stuff